The amount of money borrowed on a loan.

-If you’re considering Glossary Term: refinancing your Glossary Term: mortgage or taking out a Glossary Term: home equity loan or Glossary Term: line of credit, the amount of available Glossary Term: equity you have in your home plays an important role.
+If you’re taking out a home equity loan or line of credit, the amount of available Glossary Term: equity you have in your home plays an important role.
 Your home equity is the difference between the Glossary Term: appraised value of your home and your current mortgage balance(s).
 The more equity you have, the more refinancing options available to you.Your equity helps your Glossary Term: lender determine your Glossary Term: loan-to-value ratio (or LTV), which is one of the factors your lender will consider when deciding whether or not to approve your application.
 It also helps your lender determine whether or not you’ll have to pay for Glossary Term: private mortgage insurance (PMI).
 To avoid PMI, your LTV typically needs to be 80% or less, but PMI applies only to first liens.
 So, if your home equity loan or line of credit is a second lien against your house, you shouldn't have to worry about paying PMI.
 However, if your home equity loan is the first lien, then your LTV needs to be 80% or less in order to avoid paying PMI.

 Current Loan Balance ÷ Current Appraised Value

 Example: You currently have a loan balance of $140,000 (you can find this number on your monthly loan statement or online account).
 Your home currently appraises for $200,000.
 So your loan-to-value equation would look like this:

 $140,000 ÷ $200,000 = .70

 Convert .70 to a percentage, and that gives you a loan-to-value ratio of 70%.

 Current Combined Loan Balance ÷ Current Appraised Value